Story of the Mind.

 Being diagnosed late with autism doesn’t mean you’re pretending to be autistic.
 It doesn’t mean it hasn’t existed all along.
 Maybe you’ve learnt to mask things, maybe its become more of a stress because of confounding factors.
 Often people realise certain struggles or behaviours from their whole life can be explained by autism.
 Every autistic person’s journey is unique, and whether diagnosed early or late, their experience is real.

-Receiving a diagnosis later in life can be both a relief and a challenge.
+Receiving a diagnosis can be both a relief and a challenge.
 For many, it brings a sense of validation and self-understanding.
 They finally have an explanation for things that may have made them feel different or misunderstood throughout their lives.
 It’s not about pretending or seeking attention—it’s about gaining clarity and the ability to embrace who they truly are.

 Being diagnosed with autism later in life is a valid and real experience, and it does not mean that someone is pretending or "faking" autism.
 Many people, especially women and those from underrepresented groups, go undiagnosed for years or even decades because the diagnostic criteria was traditionally focused on young boys.
 Autism presents in different ways depending on the person, and societal expectations or misunderstandings can lead people to mask or hide traits that are actually part of their autistic identity.